-The Complete History of Beyoncé at the Grammys
+Grammys 2021: The Complete History of Beyoncé at the Grammys

 In 2017, Beyoncé was up for nine awards.
 While she skipped the red carpet, she dazzled us with her incredible medley of “Love Drought” and “Sandcastles.”

-Just a casual reminder that she was pregnant with twins as she leaned back on that chair.
+Just a casual reminder that she was pregnant with twins Rumi and Sir as she leaned back on that chair.
 We will never recover.

 Beyoncé continued to flawlessly wow us during her eloquent speech for best urban contemporary album, saying, “It’s important to me to show images to my children that reflect their beauty so they can grow up in a world where they look in the mirror, first through their own families, as well as the news, the Super Bowl, the Olympics, the White House, and the Grammys, and see themselves, and have no doubt that they’re beautiful, intelligent, and capable.
 This is something I want for every child of every race, and I feel it’s vital that we learn from the past and recognize our tendencies to repeat our mistakes.”